Janchorizo/wespipeline/README.rst

 Installation
 ^^^^^^^^^^^^
 Wespipeline is available through pip, conda and manual installation.
-Install it from the package repositories ``pip3 install wespipeline`` ``conda install wespipeline``, or download the project and place it in a place accessible to Python.
+Install it from the package repositories ``pip3 install wespipeline`` ``conda install -c jancho wespipeline``, or download the project and build from source:
+``git clone https://github.com/Janchorizo/wespipeline.git && cd wespipeline && python3 setup.py install``.

-Notice that executing the analysis will involve additional dependencies.
-These are cited below and can be downloaded with the Anaconda distribution:
+Notice that executing the analysis will involve different additional dependencies depending on the steps that executed and the parameters set for these.
+All possible are cited below and can be downloaded with the Anaconda distribution:

 * Secuence retrieval : Sra Toolkit, Fastqc
 * Reference genome retrieval : No needed dependency
 * Secuence alignment : Bwa
 * Alignment processing : Bwa Samtools,
 * Variant calling : Freebayes, Varscan, Gatk, Deepvariant
 * Variant calling evaluation : Vcf tools

+In addition to the dependencies, conda can be used for installing the *wespipeline* package.
+An example for installing the miniconda distribution, the package and the dependencies is:

 .. code-block:: bash